AlisAquilae/Academia/content/Notes/Literature Notes/Multivariate Mathematics Applied/Mathematics that Works 5-Chapter 2-Integration in Two or Three Dimensions.md

 The angles $\theta$ and $\varphi$ are closely related with the longitude and latitude degrees that are used in positions on earth.
 By fixing $r$ and varying $\theta$ and $\varphi$ we obtain a spherical surface.
 By fixing $r$ and $\theta$ and varying $\varphi$ we find a parallel latitude; by fixing $r$ and $\varphi$ and varying $\theta$ we find a meridian (half circle in a vertical plane)

 The usage of different coordinate systems has far-reaching consequences in differentiation and integration.
 For functions of one variable, we have the chain rule and the substitution rule.
-Below we study the higher dimens
+Below we study the higher dimensional variant of the substitution rule.

+## 2.8.2 Integration in R$^2$: Polar Coordinates
+We examine the effect of new coordinates on the computation of a double integral.
+In calculating an integral we have to weigh points differently.
+More precisely:

+An integral over a circular region $R$ can be computed as

+$$
+\iint\limits_G f(x,y) dx\,dy = \iint\limits_H g(r, \varphi)
+$$